Regulation of Biochemical Pathways

 Data Analysis

-- Computational modeling: This technique can be used to create mathematical models of biochemical pathways.
-These models can be used to simulate the behavior of the pathway under different conditions and to identify the factors that control the regulation of the pathway.
+- Computational modeling: This creates mathematical models of biochemical pathways to simulate their behavior under different conditions and identify key regulatory factors.

 Applications

-The study of the regulation of biochemical pathways has a wide range of applications, including:
+Understanding the regulation of biochemical pathways has broad applications:

 Conclusion